 - It's All About Me: There's no bones about it: he's a pretty selfish guy.
 He's not completely without morals or empathy, but they're secondary to his pursuit of the Old Ones' secrets.

 - Jerk with a Heart of Gold: Downplayed.
 Even though he's not particularly social and is Aloy's most mysterious and morally ambiguous ally, there are occasions where Sylens' conscience just shines through.
+He's slightly less abrasive in person.
 But his final conversation with Aloy before the two of them part ways has him reveal that he would do what he did all over again, despite the suffering and destruction his actions caused, showing that at the end of the day, he's just as arrogant as Eclipse when it comes to consorting with powers he cannot hope to control, as befitting its founder.

 - Jerkass Has a Point: Even though he made sure to include a backdoor in his spear that allowed him to download and save HADES for undoubtedly selfish reasons, the first question he has for it is who exactly woke and corrupted the GAIA subfunction, which is a very important question, considering they almost caused the death of all life on Earth again.